chase0aks/Voice-Controlled-Car/README.md

 3. The RC car will start listening for voice commands.
 Speak one of the supported commands, and the car will respond accordingly.

-4. To stop the RC car, say "stop," and it will stop moving and initiate a shutdown of the Raspberry Pi.
+4. To stop the RC car, say "stop," and it will halt and initiate a shutdown of the Raspberry Pi.

 ## Cleanup